FAQs – PLEASE READ THIS PAGE THOROUGHLY

-33. Can I enter images that I have entered in other competitions?
+33. Can I enter images that I have entered or commended in other competitions?

 34. Can I change the category of my image after it has been submitted or I make a mistake?

 You must ensure you enter your images in the correct categories at the time of submission, however we understand that errors may occur or some images may be considered seascapes rather than urban or landscapes for example.
 If you have accidentally entered your image in the seascape category when you wanted to enter in landscapes, you may withdraw your entry from the Submittable system then re-enter this with the corrections made.
 Please do not ask us for instruction in this regard – all such enquiries should be submitted to the Submittable support system.

 Please note: the judges wish to be as helpful as possible and do not wish to exclude images if they appear to be in the wrong category.
 In certain circumstances, the judges may decide to move your image to another category if it fits that category better in their view.
 For example, if you entered an image as an "Urban" photo, but the judges consider it to be more akin to a seascape or landscape, it will be moved into the appropriate category for judging.